 Test of Ovarian Reserve

 The test of ovarian reserve is an indication of how fertile you are as a woman.
 It roughly translates into the ability of your ovaries to release eggs that can fertilise and produce babies.
 This test and a woman’s age, are the best indicators we presently have of a woman’s fertility.
-In a world where women are delaying childbearing, this test is rapidly becoming the single most important assessment of female fertility potential.
+In a world where women are delaying childbearing, this test is rapidly becoming an important assessment of female fertility potential.